 For the casual computer user

 If you play the occasional game of Solitaire, use Excel or Word or use e-mail almost exclusively, you won’t need a very fast processor.
-An Intel Pentium, Intel Celeron or AMD Sempron processors would be a good match for you.
+An Intel Pentium or Intel Celeron processor would be a good match for you.

 For the multitasker & mainstream performance user

-If you browse through your pictures, listen to music and watch movies on your computer while running other programs simultaneously, you should consider the Intel i3, AMD Athlon II or the AMD Turion II Dual Core processors.
+If you browse through your pictures, listen to music and watch movies on your computer while running other programs simultaneously, you should consider the Intel i3 processor.

 For the power computer user

-For a gaming machine, running 3D modeling software, editing long videos and other processor-taxing tasks, Intel i7, AMD Athlon II X4 or AMD Phenom Quad Core processors are best.
+For a gaming machine, running 3D modeling software, editing long videos and other processor-taxing tasks, Intel i7 processor are is.

 As technology advances, so will your need for a faster processor.
 Always consider the future of your computer use before you decide on a new model to purchase, and assess the processor that comes with the machine you’re looking to buy.
 Our sales associates or online live chat representatives are always there to help you determine the right processor for you, so let them know any questions you may have.
 Enjoy your new machine!